Rene Caisse and Mary McPherson used to make up two gallons of Essiac decoction at a time in a big old enamel kettle.

 When the tea is ready, you can pour directly from the kettle (using the smaller slots on the lid) into the funnel and strainer in place on the jar/bottle.
 The two-step straining through first the lid and then the strainer is sufficient to remove just the right amount of sediment while allowing the smallest pieces to pass through as Rene Caisse's did.
 It is normal to have sediment on the bottom of the jar after straining.
 The funnel has a detachable narrow stem for use with bottles, or remove it for use with jars.
 The strainer is lightweight and fits perfectly inside the funnel for easy decanting.

-Each 10g packet makes one quart of Essiac decoction, a two to three week supply for one person when taken at the maximum recommended serving size of 2 oz. per day.
+Each 20g packet makes two quarts of Essiac decoction, a 4 - 6 week supply for one person when taken at the maximum recommended serving size of 2 oz. per day.